exhuma/puresnmp/README.rst

     SNMP in itself is simple and well defined.
 A bit convoluted, but simple.
     MIB parsing however complicates the code-base and is *technically* not required.
 They add typing information and variables and give names to OIDs.
+    All existing libraries have a direct or indirect dependency on libsnmp.
+    With all the advantages and disadvantages.

-    The aim of this project is to focus on SNMP in itself.
-Instead of implementing ASN.1 parsing, the SNMP related ASN.1 information is hard-coded (keeping in mind that all that's hard-coded is well defined).
+    The aim of this project is to focus on SNMP in itself and provide a very simple API.
+Instead of implementing ASN.1 parsing, the SNMP related ASN.1 and X.690 information is hard-coded (keeping in mind that all that's hard-coded is well defined).

     It is of course possible to *wrap* this package in another package adding MIB parsing and processing.
 This is, and will be however **out of the scope